-- 198. A "Hearing Bundle" consists of all of the relevant written documentation to be provided to the Standards Commission in advance of the hearing.
-The IO should follow the process and adhere to the responsibilities relating to Hearing Bundle production set out in the Bundle Preparation Guidance (at Appendix 17 Bundle Preparation Guidance). - 199.
+- 301. A 'Hearing Bundle' consists of all of the relevant written documentation to be provided to the SCS in advance of the hearing.
+The IO should follow the process and adhere to the responsibilities relating to Hearing Bundle production set out in the Bundle Preparation Guidance (at Appendix 17 Bundle Preparation Guidance). - 302.
 The redaction of the Hearing Bundle should follow the Redaction Guidance (Appendix 22 Redaction Guidance).
 Every Hearing Bundle, when redacted, requires at least two persons to review.
-This is because we recognise that redaction of private or sensitive data is a very time consuming and labour-intensive process.
-As such, this system has been put in place in order to minimise the possibility of human error.
+This is because redaction of private or sensitive data is a very time-consuming and labour-intensive process.
+As such, this system has been put in place to minimise the possibility of human error.
 The Hearing Bundle, when it is finalised, will be sent to the HIO, SIO or handling IO for final review.